CASA volunteers are everyday people

 - Applicants must successfully pass screening, background checks, and fingerprint requirements prior to training.

-View our calendar for training dates.
+View our training dates.
 CASA is requesting that applications be turned in two weeks before their preferred training date in order to allow for applicants to complete fingerprinting and a pre-training interview.

 - Successfully complete initial 6-week training session provided by the CASA of Central Texas, Inc. program: 42 hours of initial training including weekly classroom sessions, homework, online coursework, and 4 hours of court observation.